 1. Why this whole volunteering thing is good for you?

-Because you can have a special experience living right in the nature, far from the cities.
+Because you can have a special experience living right in the nature, (not too) far from the cities.
 Because you can develop new skills and practice the ones you already have.
-Because you can learn about hostel industry.
+Because you can learn about hostel industry and be involved in challenging projects, art projects, events.
 Because you will meet very cool people and you well have amazing conversations.
 Because you can have your morning coffee with an incredible view behind the tables.
 Because you can enjoy yourself, learn new things and help out at the same time.
 Because the time you spend here might help you to get real paid jobs in the future with my recommendation.

 We are located in Vega de San Mateo, about 1,5km from the center of this little, lovely town.
 The hostel is by the road GC15, and facing to the magical Valley of Mireles.
-We have a small garden and a bigger land with caves and old eucalipt trees.
+We have a small garden and a bigger land with caves and old eucalipt trees and a camp site.